18 Can't-Miss Dishes

 Maryland Crab Cake

-When Jay Swift opened his Peachtree Corners seafood restaurant in 2016, it was an instant delight.
+When Cliff Bramble opened Noble Fin in Peachtree Corners, it was an instant delight.
 The atmosphere is elegant and open, especially when the sun streams through during the day.
 There’s a raw bar, several types of fish, and steak options, but the must-order dish is the Maryland Crab Cake.
 It’s chunky with big pieces of crab and served with crackers, tartar sauce, and Bibb lettuce.

 This article, written by Lia Picard, originally appeared in Volume IV of Explore Gwinnett Magazine*